Akebia quinata 'Alba'

-Akebia quinata ‘Alba’ is a semi-evergreen climber with bright green leaves composed of 5 elliptic or obovate leaflets notched at the tips.
+Akebia quinata 'Alba' is a semi-evergreen climber with bright green leaves composed of 5 elliptic or obovate leaflets notched at the tips.
 It can grow up to 40 feet (12 m) at a fast rate.
-Fragrant, lemony-white flowers, with larger females at the base of the raceme, are sometimes followed by purple fruits up to 4 inches (10 cm) long.
-It is slightly more evergreen in nature and blooms a bit earlier with more fragrance.
+Fragrant lemony-white flowers with larger females at the base of the raceme are sometimes followed by purple, up to 4 inches (10 cm) long fruits.
+This plant is slightly more evergreen in nature and blooms a bit earlier with more fragrance.

 USDA hardiness zone 5a to 10b: from −20 °F (−28.9 °C) to 40 °F (+4.4 °C).

 Chocolate Vine is a light feeder and doesn't require supplemental flower fertilizer.
 However, you can provide trace nutrients for vines growing in poor soil by mulching with compost or well-rotted manure.

 The Chocolate Vine will climb on supports or scramble up to 40 feet (12 m).
 Many gardeners prune the chocolate vine back to ground level in late winter because of its vigorous growth habit to keep it in check.
 You can also lightly prune the vine to help it look tidy after flowering.